 The absolute bioavailability of a metformin hydrochloride tablet 500 mg given under fasting conditions is approximately 50-60%.
-Studies using single oral doses of metformin hydrochloride tablets 500 mg to 1500 mg, and 850 mg to 2550 mg, indicate that there is a lack of dose proportionality with increasing doses, which is due to decreased absorption rather than an alteration in elimination.
-Food decreases the extent of and slightly delays the absorption of metformin, as shown by approximately a 40% lower man peak plasma concentration ($C{\rm max}$), a 25% lower area under the plasma concentration versus time curve (AUC), and a 35 minute prolongation of time to peak plasma concentration ($T{\rm max}$) following administration of a single 850 mg tablet of metformin with food, compared to the same tablet strength administered fasting.
+Studies using single oral doses of metformin hydrochloride tablets 500 mg to 1500 mg, and 850 mg to 2550 mg, indicate that there is a lack of dose proportionality with increasing to 1500 mg, and 50 mg to 2500 mg, indicate that there is a factor dose proportionally with increasing doses, which is due to decreased absorption rather than an alteration in elimination.
+Food decreases the extent of and slightly delays the absorption of metformin, as shown by approximately a 40% lower mean peak plasma concentration (C{max}), a 25% lower area under the plasma concentration versus time curve (AUC), and a 35 minute prolongation of time to peak plasma concentration (T{max}) following administration of a single 850 mg tablet of metformin with food, compared to the same tablet strength details into the factor.
+The allies of all the concentration (T{max}) following administration of a single T{max} for the T{max} for the same tablet strength details into the factor T{max} for $T$ administered fasting.
 The clinical relevance of these decreases is unknown.

-Following a single oral dose of metformin hydrochloride extended-release tablets, $C{\rm max}$ is achieved with a median value of 7 hours and a range of 4 hours to 8 hours.
+Following a single oral dose of metformin hydrochloride extended-release tablets, C{max} is achieved with a median value of 7 hours and a range of 4 hours to 8 hours.
 Peak plasma levels are approximately 20% lower compared to the same dose of metformin hydrochloride tablets, however, the extent of absorption (as measured by AUC) is similar to metformin hydrochloride tablets.

 At steady state, the AUC and $C{\rm max}$ are less than dose proportional for metformin hydrochloride extended-release tablets within the range of 500 mg to 2000 mg administered once daily.
-Peak plasma levels are approximately 0.6, 1.1, 1.4, and 1.8 $\,$ $\,$ hyg/mL for 500, 1000, 1500, and 2000 mg once-daily doses, respectively.
+Peak plasma levels are approximately 0.6, 1.1, 1.4, and 1.8 (g/ml. for 500, 1000, 1500, and 2000 mg once-daily doses, respectively.
 The extent of metformin absorption (as measured by AUC) from metformin hydrochloride extended-release tablets at a 2000 mg once-daily dose is similar to the same total daily dose administered as metformin hydrochloride tablets 1000 mg twice daily.
 After repeated administration of metformin hydrochloride extended-release tablets, metformin did not accumulate in plasma.